 6.3 Obstructions of Common Area.
 There shall be no obstruction of the Common Area, nor shall anything be stored on any part of the Common Area without the prior written consent of the Board.
 The Board may direct that any vehicle, equipment or other thing improperly kept in the Common Area be removed, and if it is not removed, the Board may cause it to be removed at the risk and expense of the owner thereof.
 Nothing shall be altered on, planted in, constructed on, or removed from the Common Area except upon the prior written consent of the Board, including, without limitation, personal decorations placed in interior hallways.

 6.4 Prohibition of Certain Activities; Indemnity.
 Without the prior written consent of the Board, nothing shall be done or kept in any Unit or in the Common Area or any part thereof which would: (1) result in the cancellation of or increase in the rate of the insurance on the Project or any part thereof; or (2) be in violation of any statute, rule, ordinance, regulation, permit or other validly imposed requirement of any governmental body.
 No damage to, or waste of, the Common Area or any part thereof shall be committed by any Owner, licensee, guest, or other occupant, or any invitee of any Owner, and each Owner shall indemnify and hold the Association and the other Owners harmless against all loss resulting from any such damage or waste.
 No noxious, destructive or offensive activity shall be carried on in any Unit or in the Common Area or any part thereof and nothing shall be done therein which may be or may become an annoyance or nuisance to any other Owner or to any person at any time lawfully residing in a Unit.
+CitySide Lofts buildings 406 and 412 are non-smoking buildings.
+No smoking is allowed anywhere in the Common Areas and/or the Limited Common Area or within thirty (30) feet of any entrance to the buildings.
+This includes, but is not limited to, cigarettes, e cigarettes, vaping devices, pipes and/or cigars.
 Without limiting the generality of the foregoing, refuse, garbage, trash, equipment, gas canisters, propane gas tanks, barbecue equipment, heat pumps, compressors, containers, lumber, firewood, grass, shrub or tree clippings, plant waste, metals, bulk material, and scrap shall be kept at all times in such containers (or otherwise screened) and in areas approved by the Board.

 6.5 Visible Areas.
 Nothing shall be caused or permitted to be hung or displayed on the outside or inside of windows (except interior inoffensive drapes, curtains, or louvered blinds which, from exterior observances, must be white, beige or gray, or as otherwise authorized by the Board) or placed on the outside walls of a building or otherwise outside of a Unit, or any part thereof.
 No awning, canopy, shutter or television or citizens band or other radio antenna or transmitter, or any other device or ornament, shall be affixed to or placed upon an exterior wall or roof or any part thereof, or the exterior or any door or window, or in, on, or over a patio, porch or balcony, visible to the exterior unless authorized by the Board or required by applicable law to be permitted, but, in such case, subject to such lawful rules and regulations as the Board may adopt.